chuckersjp/coreos-iso-maker/README.md

 For multiple:
 `ansible-playbook playbook-multi.yml -K`

+The included `ansible.cfg` file assumes the name of the inventory file is `inventory.yml`  Change it in there if you want to use a different one or include the `-i <inventory-filename>` option to change it on the command line.

 The ISO(s) will be created in the `/tmp` directory.
 The `-K` is to request for the BECOME password which is required to mount an ISO (assuming you don't have passwordless `sudo`).